HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

    - Type: String
    - Description: Describe the output.
 Stored as *varchar(30)* in the database

-- Output: uid
+- Parameter: uid
-   - Type: String
+   - Type: int
-   - Description: Describe the output.
-Stored as *varchar(30)* in the database
+   - Description: Stored as int(10) in the database

 ## Examples of Use
 ```